 We've provided ballpark figures here, but who gets what credit limit and criteria is down to the bank.
 Check the terms for yourself!

-- Don't treat credit cards like a backdoor loan – only use them to buy things you can afford and have the cash for.
+- Don't treat credit cards like an easy-access loan – only use them to buy things you can afford and have the cash for

 - Always try to pay your statement balance in full each month.
-Only ever making the minimum payment is a false economy: it'll take longer to clear your balance and your purchases will end up costing more.
+Only ever making the minimum payment is a false economy, as it'll take longer to clear your balance and make your purchases cost even more

-- Use the direct debit trick to never miss payment.
-Set up a DD from your current account to automatically pay the balance (or any other amount) owed on your credit card.
+- Use the direct debit trick to never miss a payment.
+Set up a direct debit from your current account to automatically pay the balance (or any other amount) owed on your credit card.
 Make sure you've got enough cash (or interest-free overdraft) in your current account, though!

 - Buy high-value items on a credit card to get Section 75 protection against the retailer going bust, or your item not being as expected.
 Think holidays, tickets, gadgets or eBay.
-You'll need to pay directly with your credit card to get S75 protection (eg. not via PayPal).
+You'll need to pay directly with your credit card to get S75 protection (i.e. not via PayPal or other payment services)

 - Never withdraw cash on a credit card.
-You could be charged a higher interest rate than on purchases and/or a handling fee.
+You could be charged a higher interest rate than on purchases, as well as a handling fee.
 Either way, it's going to cost you – so don't do it.
 If you want to transfer cash available from your credit limit into your current or savings account, ask if the card company offers a money transfer service instead.
-Check the terms carefully, though.
+Check the terms carefully, though

 - Don't spend more than your credit limit or you'll face penalty fees.
-Worth keeping an eye on towards the end of the month in particular.
+It's worth keeping an eye on your spending towards the end of the month in particular

-- The jury's out on whether getting – but not using – a credit card will do anything useful for your credit score.
-Tucking it away and forgetting about it isn't great for fraud prevention, either.
+- The jury's still out on whether getting a credit card but not using it will do anything useful for your credit score.
+Tucking it away and forgetting about it isn't great for fraud prevention, either

 - You only need one credit card.
-More than that and it just gets stressful.
+Any more than that and it just gets stressful.